Dear readers of ADxS.org, please forgive the disruption.

 • VEGF.

-Because CFS is a neuroinflammatory disorder, measurement of cytokines in the blood is not useful.
+As CFS is a neuroinflammatory disorder, the measurement of cytokines in the blood is not useful.

 18. Chronic lower abdominal pain

-Women with chronic lower abdominal pain exhibit alterations in the HPA axis.
-They show a markedly decreased cortisol response to CRH test stimulation.61
+Women with chronic lower abdominal pain exhibit changes in the HPA axis.
+They show a significantly reduced cortisol response to CRH test stimulation.61

 19. Neurological diseases (e.g. multiple sclerosis)

-In multiple sclerosis, the HPA axis cortisol response to dexamethasone is usually excessive, whereas the ACTH response to CRH is unchanged.
-In this context, even in MS patients, some stand out with a severely exaggerated and others with a flattened cortisol response.62
+In multiple sclerosis, the cortisol response of the HPA axis to dexamethasone is generally excessive, while the ACTH response to CRH is unchanged.
+In MS patients, too, some have a greatly increased cortisol response and others a flattened one.62

 21. Obesity

-Men with a high waist-to-hip ratio (WHR) tend to have an increased cortisol response to stress loading.
-Exposure to stress and increases in WHR are specifically associated with poorer performance on declarative memory tasks (spatial recognition memory and pairwise associated learning).64
+Men with a high waist-to-hip ratio (WHR) tend to have an increased cortisol response to stress.
+Exposure to stress and increases in WHR are specifically associated with poorer performance on declarative memory tasks (spatial recognition memory and pair-associated learning).64

-Hypertension is associated with ADHD-HI, not ADHD-I. On this side, hypertension is therefore thought to be associated with a flattened cortisol response to acute stressors.
+Hypertension is associated with ADHD-HI, not ADHD-I. On this side, it is therefore assumed that high blood pressure is associated with a flattened cortisol response to acute stressors.

-In ADHD-HI, on this side, it is suspected that there is a deficiency or underfunction of glucocorticoid receptors, which is why the HPA axis is not shut down cleanly.
+In ADHD-HI, it is assumed on this side that there is a lack of or an underfunction of the glucocorticoid receptors, which is why the HPA axis is not properly switched off.

-Hypertension can be treated by mineralocorticoid antagonists,65 indicating an imbalance of too many/too active mineralocorticoid receptors (MR) versus too few/too inactive GR.
+Hypertension can be treated by mineralocorticoid antagonists,65 which indicates an imbalance of too many / too active mineralocorticoid receptors (MR) versus too few / too inactive GR.

 23. Allergies